 Warring States Project

-Classical China itself regarded these supposedly archaic texts as authoritative for the culture.
+Classical China itself regarded several supposedly archaic texts as authoritative for the culture.
 This series gives a closer look at the most important of them (the Shr, Shu, Yi, and Chun/Chyou or Spring and Autumn), plus the first of the Imperial histories, the Shr Ji, which has come to have the status of a classic itself.
-Most of the books in this series will appear after the Ancient China in Context series is substantially complete, and only the first title, Spring and Autumn, is thus included here.
+These books are studies rather than complete translations, and are thus different in character from the books in the Ancient China in Context seriest.
+They will begin to appear when the Ancient China in Context series is substantially complerte, and are not listed here at the present time..

 All Project publications, including its two journals, have the same Editors, plus overlapping Advisors for its Sinological and New Testament publications.
 Together, these bring an interdisciplinary perspective to bear on what are too often considered to be merely local problems.
 In this as in everything else, the Project wishes to affirm, and to carry out, its perception that basic methodology is uniform across all the humanistic sciences.